 'If I were to wish for anything, I should not wish for wealth and power, but for the passionate sense of the potential, for the eye which, ever young and ardent, sees the possible.
 Pleasure disappoints, possibility never.
 And what wine is so sparkling, what so fragrant, what so intoxicating, as possibility!' — Søren Kierkegaard, Either/Or: A Fragment of Life (Arne List)

-I acknowledge that there is no certainty about anything, no universal meaning of life: authenticity can only exist to me in my endeavours.
-I must thread my life’s tapestry together with my own search for meaning (always searching).
+With Camus, I acknowledge that there is no certainty about anything, no universal meaning of life: authenticity can only exist to me in my endeavours.
+However, contra Camus, I believe I must thread my life’s tapestry together with my own search for meaning (always searching).
 My search for meaning, itself, at work and outside of it, will always define how I overcome my existential struggles.
 I seek drive.
 I fear a hollow life—a twig-like existence of being pushed into paralysis by the currents around me.
 I will face my crises head on, in control, to feel the process of overcoming them, to feel empowered.

 In my previous career I was howling at the moon before a dawn cracked the sky to break my spirit.
 Earnestly, I had to build my next ladder.
 You, too, can look inside of yourself for unfound motivations that can spur you on: find ‘projects’ which transcend ‘tasks’ by seeking to bring ‘good’ to the world as a microcosm of something larger than yourself—but grow within it on your terms; make your passions be felt.
 Accept that your values can change.
 Accept the risk of your ladder resting against the wrong wall and reframe your life if it is.
 The ascent will gift you a new perspective and a chance to grow yourself into the world.

 Embrace reason but don’t neglect meaning.
-As absurd as it may sound, don’t give up hope in feeling purpose once more.
+Don’t give up hope in feeling purpose once more.
 You have to believe that there is something out there, even if there isn’t.
 So take your authentically held values, however and whenever they arose, and begin to validate your existence by going somewhere with them now.
 This search for self, which never ends, no matter what heights you reach, is embodied in your next ladder, whose construction will gift you meaning, not that ladder’s endpoint.

 The ladder may be leaning against the wrong wall but you don’t need to see the top: you just need to be sustained long enough to be the director of your passions in the process.